The history of hemp

 Period Industrial use Impact

-17th-18th century Maritime applications Critical in naval and shipping advancements.
+17th–18th century Maritime applications Enabled durable and reliable naval equipment

 The golden age of hemp